-EFFECTIVE DATE REVISION SUMMARY 11.6.2017 Version 3.2 (cont'd): Section 3.5.2 Verbal Verification of Employment: Clarified timing for VVOEs on a Construction-to-Perm loan.
-Section 3.5.3.2 Additional Eligible Assets: Expanded by adding Uniform Transfers to Minor Act (UTMA) accounts as eligible assets.
-Section 3.5.3.4 Interested Party Contributions & Abatements: Clarified treatment of payment abatements.
-Section 3.5.3.5 Reserve Requirements: Moved the reserves requirements to the reserves table within each applicable eligibility matrix.
-Section 3.5.5.2 Qualifying Payment Amounts: Expanded to allow student loan debt paid by someone other than the borrower; and clarified how to consider open 30-day or open- end accounts in qualifying.
-Section 3.6.1.2 Condominiums: Changed the minimum documentation required to consider a non-warrantable condo.
-Section 3.6.1.11 Postponed Improvements - Completion Escrows: Expanded options for when an escrow account may or may not be required.
-Section 3.6.2 Ineligible Property Types: Clarified the definition that a kiddle condo is a condo project made of student housing.
-Section 3.6.7 Appraisal Review: Clarified appraisal review requirements for Freddie Mac Loan Collateral Advisor[®].
-Section 3.13.1 Non AUS Conforming Loans Eligibility Matrix: Expanded by increasing the loan amount from \$636,150 up to \$656,350 for 3-4 units; expanded to allow no reserves on 1-unit Primary Rate/Term Refinances with lower payments when <= \$650,000 loan amount; added a reserves table; and included changes that were effective 7/15/2017 - Construction to perm may not be a 3-4 unit property; and manufactured homes are ineligible as a Renovation Loan.
-Section 3.13.2 Non AUS Jumbo Loans Eligibility Matrix: Expanded to allow no reserves on 1-unit Primary Rate/Term Refinances with lower payments when <= \$650,000 loan amount; added a reserves table; and corrected the order of the footnotes.
-Section 3.13.3 Non AUS Affordable Lending Eligibility Matrix: Expanded by increasing the loan amount from \$636,150 up to \$656,350 for 3-4 units; and included changes that were effective 7/15/2017 - Updated the reserves table, construction to perm may not be a 3-4 unit property, and manufactured homes are ineligible as a Renovation Loan.
-Section 3.13.4 Non AUS Medical Professionals Program Eligibility Matrix: Clarified that medical clinical fellowships are allowed; expanded to allow no reserves on 1-unit Primary Rate/Term Refinances with lower payments when <= \$650,000 loan amount; added a reserves table; and included the change that was effective 7/15/2017 - Manufactured homes are ineligible as a Renovation Loan.
+- Section 3.5.2 Verbal Verification of Employment: Clarified timing for VVOEs on a Construction-to-Perm loan. - Section 3.5.3.2 Additional Eligible Assets: Expanded by adding Uniform Transfers to Minor Act (UTMA) accounts as eligible assets. - Section 3.5.3.4 Interested Party Contributions & Abatements: Clarified treatment of payment abatements. - Section 3.5.3.5 Reserve Requirements: Moved the reserves requirements to the reserves table within each applicable eligibility matrix. - Section 3.5.5.2 Qualifying Payment Amounts: Expanded to allow student loan debt paid by someone other than the borrower; and clarified how to consider open 30-day or openend accounts in qualifying. - Section 3.6.1.2 Condominiums: Changed the minimum documentation required to consider a non-warrantable condo. - Section 3.6.1.11 Postponed Improvements Completion Escrows: Expanded options for when an escrow account may or may not be required. - Section 3.6.2 Ineligible Property Types: Clarified the definition that a kiddie condo is a condo project made of student housing. - Section 3.6.7 Appraisal Review: Clarified appraisal review requirements for Freddie Mac Loan Collateral Advisor[®]. - Section 3.13.1 Non AUS Conforming Loans Eligibility Matrix: Expanded by increasing the loan amount from \$636,150 up to \$656,350 for 3-4 units; expanded to allow no reserves on 1-unit Primary Rate/Term Refinances with lower payments when <= \$650,000 loan amount; added a reserves table; and included changes that were effective 7/15/2017 Construction to perm may not be a 3-4 unit property; and manufactured homes are ineligible as a Renovation Loan. - Section 3.13.2 Non AUS Jumbo Loans Eligibility Matrix: Expanded to allow no reserves on 1-unit Primary Rate/Term Refinances with lower payments when <= \$650,000 loan amount; added a reserves table; and corrected the order of the footnotes. - Section 3.13.3 Non AUS Affordable Lending Eligibility Matrix: Expanded by increasing the loan amount from \$636,150 up to \$656,350 for 3-4 units; and included changes that were effective 7/15/2017 Updated the reserves table, construction to perm may not be a 3-4 unit property, and manufactured homes are ineligible as a Renovation Loan. - Section 3.13.4 Non AUS Medical Professionals Program Eligibility Matrix: Clarified that medical clinical fellowships are allowed; expanded to allow no reserves on 1-unit Primary Rate/Term Refinances with lower payments when <= \$650,000 loan amount; added a reserves table; and included the change that was effective 7/15/2017 Manufactured homes are ineligible as a Renovation Loan.

-For additional details, refer to the applicable Product Eligibility Matrix:Sec.
-2.3.1 - AUS ConformingSec.
-2.3.2 - AUS Conforming High Balance
+For additional details, refer to the applicable Product Eligibility Matrix:

 Sec.
-3.13.1 - Non AUS Conforming Sec.
+2.3.1 - AUS Conforming Sec.
+2.3.2 - AUS Conforming High Balance Sec.
+2.3.3 - AUS Affordable

+Sec.
 3.13.2 - Non AUS Jumbo Sec.
-3.13.3 - Non AUS Affordable Sec.
 3.13.4 - Non AUS Medical Professional Program